King County judges: Lack of electronic home detention 24/7 monitoring is against the law; courts will reduce use

 Currently, a vendor hired by the county is notified at all hours if an offender on EHD violates conditions such as going too close to a victim’s home or cutting off the bracelet.
 The vendor sends an alert with information of the violation to the county, but no one is staffed to see those alerts on nights and weekends.
 DAJD staffs the office Monday through Friday, 7:00 to 3:30, according to court documents.
 If a violation occurs outside that timeframe, the county will see the notification the next business day.

-During the time of COVID, more people than ever are on electronic home detention in King County, as courts are pressured to keep jail populations down.
+During the time of COVID-19, more people than ever are on electronic home detention in King County, as courts are pressured to keep jail populations down.

 In 2015, 32 were placed on electronic home detention.
 That number increased to 111 people in 2019.
 During the coronavirus the number has topped 200, dozens of whom have been charged or convicted of serious offenses including sex crimes, robbery, and assault.